openstax/oer.exports/README.md

 To install and get it running:

+**For Windows Users:** If your username contains whitespace, the setup and installation will not work.
+Create a new user without whitespace in the username in order to succesfully complete installation.

 # System Dependencies

 Tested with python 2.4 and python 2.7 but it will probably work with all versions in between.

 ## For Ubuntu/Debian

+    sudo apt-get update
     sudo apt-get install python-virtualenv                   # for the following commands sudo apt-get install libxslt1-dev libxml2-dev zlib1g-dev # For lxml to compile sudo apt-get install librsvg2-bin                        # To convert SVG and math to PNG